The rise of the developer

 Enterprise networks are undergoing a rapid transformation, with the move to software-defined networking (SDN) unlocking never-before-seen levels of agility across networks.
 Even so, developer access to network advances lags behind other types of services we’re familiar with, like storage and compute.
 How do we enable developers to build and deploy business applications without the network disrupting their momentum?

 Cloud enablement is developer enablement

 The move to cloud computing has given developers a lot more power and a bigger voice in how platforms are set up, managed and maintained.
-They can make more strategic, architectural decisions about how the users are going to interact with the application through the platform.
+They can make more strategic, architectural decisions about how the users are going to interact with the business applications through the platform.
 Developers don’t need to be experts in racking and stacking, or in the operating system — they just need to understand how the cloud functions.
-Full-stack developers exist in today’s world because they can understand how their application will interact in the cloud.
+Full-stack developers exist in today’s world because they can understand how their critical business applications will interact in the cloud.

 To make this work, developers need network APIs with feature richness equal to that of compute and storage.
 Network APIs have traditionally lagged behind compute and storage, but that is changing.
 In my experience as a software engineer, I have firsthand experience feeling hindered by network agility.
 One major way to empower developers right now is by providing great network APIs that abstract complex network details from the developer.

 Harness the full power of your core business applications